seancfoley/IPAddress/ipaddress.md

 - **constructAddedNodesTree**: Produces an associative trie from a trie.
 The produced trie maps the root and the added nodes to their added sub-nodes.
 This is essentially creating a non-binary tree structure from the added nodes of the tree.

-- **toString**, **toTreeString**: The String representing a trie or sub-trie consists of a view of trie showing all the nodes, with added nodes differentiated from non-added, one node per line, and the binary tree relationships between the nodes visible, and with the element size (as described by 'size') of the trie and each sub-trie visible.
+- **toString**, **toTreeString**: The String representing a trie or sub-trie consists of a view of trie showing all the nodes, with added nodes differentiated from non-added, one node per line, and the binary tree relationships between the nodes visible, and with the element size (as described by `size`) of the trie and each sub-trie visible.

 - **toAddedNodesTreeString**: A more compact representation of a trie (compared to `toString` or `toTreeString`) showing only the root and the added nodes, one node per line, and the non-binary tree relationships between the added nodes visible.
 This visualizes the tree produced by `constructAddedNodesTree`.